Exploring Deep Neural Networks via Layer-Peeled Model: Minority Collapse in Imbalanced Training: Derivation

 \section{Derivation}

-In this section, we intuitively derive the Layer-Peeled Model as an analytical surrogate for well-trained neural networks.
-Although our derivation lacks rigor, the priority is to reduce the complexity of the optimization problem \eqref{eq:dl_opt} while roughly maintaining its structure.
+In this section, we heuristically derive the Layer-Peeled Model as an analytical surrogate for well-trained neural networks.
+Although our derivation lacks rigor, the goal is to reduce the complexity of the optimization problem \eqref{eq:dl_opt} while roughly preserving its structure.
 Notably, the penalty $\frac{\lambda}{2} \|\wf\|^2$ corresponds to weight decay used in training deep learning models, which is necessary for preventing this optimization program from attaining its minimum at infinity when $\cL$ is the cross-entropy loss.
+For simplicity, we omit the biases in the neural network $\bff(\bx_{k,i}; \wf)$.

 Taking a top-down standpoint, our modeling strategy starts by singling out the weights $\bW_L$ of the topmost layer and rewriting \eqref{eq:dl_opt} as